JANUARY 1: Appear on The Saturday Show (ITV)

 APRIL: Bedders plays on a new version of Elvis Costello's Shipbuilding

-BEDDERS (speaking in April 1983): Having Clive Langer involved in Madness helps to give us access to outside projects that we wouldn’t otherwise have.
-Clive was producing this single with Elvis Costello and they needed a bass part and approached me.
+BEDDERS: Having Clive Langer involved in Madness helped give us access to outside projects that we wouldn’t otherwise have done.
+In this case, he’d originally written the music – this very evocative thing that he played on the piano – and got in a drummer to play along and needed a bass part so he approached me and I brought in the double bass.
+Clive then gave it to Elvis Costello to write the lyrics and it came back and it was amazing – it was about the Falklands and was just perfect for the tune.
 At first Robert Wyatt wasn’t involved.
 The original plan was to release four different versions of the song, which was then called Ten To Nine, as an EP with four different guest vocalists.
-There were going to be versions of the song by Elvis, Clive and Steve Allen (former Deaf School and Original Mirrors vocalist AKA Enrico Cadillac Junior III), but once Elvis had done some more work on the lyrics and changed the song to Shipbuilding, they decided to approach Robert and his version was so special that it came out as a straight single.
-As a fan of Robert, I felt really proud to have contributed to the record.
-And while I knew it was a great single, I was still amazed when everyone began voting it their favourite single of last year.
+There were going to be versions of the song by Elvis, Clive and Steve Allen, but once Elvis had done some more work on the lyrics and changed the song to Shipbuilding, they decided to approach Robert and his version was so special that it came out as a straight single.
+Clive was a big fan of Robert Wyatt, as was I, so to play on it was just brilliant; I felt really proud to have contributed.
+And while I knew it was a great single, I was still amazed when everyone began voting it their favourite single of 1982.
 All these people from the hip clubs were being quoted in The Face, saying it was their top single, which really surprised me.
 It gave me a lot of pleasure.

 APRIL 10: Apollo Victoria Theatre, London